AImeetsAG/Threshold-Linear-Networks/README.md

 One of those models which explains memory is the threshold linear networks which are continuum based descendents of [Hopfield networks](https://en.wikipedia.org/wiki/Hopfield_network)

-The CTLN.ipynb file contains python implementations of the threshold linear networks studied in the following papers:
+The CTLN_colab.ipynb file contains python implementations of the threshold linear networks studied in the following papers:
 * [Morrison, Katherine & Degeratu, Anda & Itskov, Vladimir & Curto, Carina.
 (2016).
 Diversity of emergent dynamics in competitive threshold-linear networks: a preliminary report.](https://arxiv.org/abs/1605.04463)
 * [Carina Curto and Katherine Morrison.
 Graph rules for recurrent neural network dynamics: extended version.](https://arxiv.org/pdf/2301.12638.pdf)